postman-cs/cs-cli/README.md

 ## Why This Matters to You

-Every day, critical customer issues hide in a sea of data.
-By the time they surface, it's often too late.
+Critical customer issues hide in a sea of data; by the time they surface, most of the time you're too late.
 This tool changes that.

 **What you'll discover:**
 - Issues your customer forgot to follow up on